Paul-Hebert/squiggles-and-dots/src/index.md

 ---
 title: Squiggles and Dots
+subhead: A generative art playground by Paul Hebert.
 layout: listings.liquid
 ---

-# Squiggles and Dots

-_A generative art playground by Paul Hebert_
+Each art piece below was generated using an algorithm written in JavaScript.
+Since these algorithms incorporate randomness, each art piece has a near-infinite number of potential variations.

+Hover or click on an art piece below to view more variations.